CLMcCork/goneFishing/README.md

-Things I would like to improve/add to this project: (putting this here for accountability 💪 ) 🐠 not a fan of the mobile layout look-it's not fully responsie yet-fix this!
+Things I would like to improve/add to this project: (putting this here for accountability 💪 ) 🐠 not a fan of the mobile layout look-it's not fully responsive yet-fix this!
 🐡 make sure mapbox, pins, and fishingholes show up on index page when on mobile 🐟 infinite scroll on reviews page? (in case there are lots of reviews for a fishing hole) 🎣 add pagination on index page